nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Illumina/GL-DPPD-7117.md

 - `-o` - Specifies the output file for the sorted aligned reads.
 - `sample.sam` - Positional argument specifying the input SAM file.
 - `> sample_sort.log 2>&1` - Redirects the standard output and standard error to a separate file.
-*samtools index*
-- `sample_sorted.bam` - Positional argument specifying the input BAM file to be sorted.
-- `sample_sorted.bam.bai` - Positional argument specifying the name of the index file.

 **Input Data:**